 PTS Video: President's Inauguration Speech

-November 10th, 2009, Dr. Gary Peluso-Verdend was inaugurated as president of Phillips Theological Seminary.
-We invite you to watch a video of his inauguration speech or read the speech text.
+November 10, 2009, Dr. Gary Peluso-Verdend was inaugurated as president of Phillips Theological Seminary.
+We invite you to watch a video of his inauguration address or read the speech text